Sales Training Program Statistics

-You come to the conclusion that the only way you are going to get your team to hit quota regularly is if you invest in a sale training methodology that will create a repeatable process for them to get consistent results.
-A good sales skills course will include a process for prospecting for new business, effectively qualifying an opportunity, presenting solutions in a compelling manner and handling objections and negotiations.
-You do your research, find the best methodology and then you invest the time and the money.
+You’ve realized that 50% of your sales team doesn’t hit their monthly sales target.
+Even your top seller’s performance is erratic at best.
+You come to a simple conclusion.
+The only way your team will hit quota regularly is if you invest in a sales training program.
+This methodology will create a repeatable process for consistent results.
+A good sales skills course will include processes for prospecting for new business, effectively qualifying opportunities, presenting compelling solutions, and handling objections/negotiations.
+Firstly, do your research.
+Secondly, find the best methodology.
+And lastly, invest the time and money necessary.
 Now what?

-Look for early adopters
+Look for Early Adopters

-Make it relatable
+Make it Relatable

 Sellers often don’t realize that the criteria that a customer uses to buy what they are selling are the same criteria the seller uses to buy themselves a cup of coffee on their way to work or perhaps a new surround sound system for their home.
 Show them that the conversation they are having with a particular prospect is no different than a conversation they have with someone they meet through friends.
-I have found that asking sales people to explain why they bought an article of clothing they have on makes them realize that buying criteria was established whether they realized it or not.
+I have found that asking salespeople to explain why they bought an article of clothing they have on makes them realize that buying criteria were established whether they realized it or not.

-There is always resistance to something new simply because it is different that what they are used to.
+There is always resistance to something new simply because it is different than what they are used to.
 Try to get them to realize that the methodology isn’t “something else” they have to do but more of a structure and process that they can integrate into what they are doing already to help them be more efficient.
 Be prepared to “sell them” on the new methodology by demonstrating clearly and concisely how the new skills will help them achieve THEIR goals.

 The old adage is “Lead by example.”
 If your sellers see you becoming more proficient with the utilization of the methodology then it becomes part of the culture faster.
 In addition, the better you get the easier it will be for you to coach your sellers to becoming more proficient because you will be in a better position to evaluate their command of the process.